fempar/fempar/Tutorials/tutorial_01_steady_poisson/README.md

 and the Dirichlet boundary conditions, ![Dirichlet conditions](https://latex.codecogs.com/svg.latex?%5Cinline%20%28u_D%20%3D%20x%20+%20y%29), are chosen such that the the solution is ![Solution](https://latex.codecogs.com/svg.latex?%5Cinline%20%28u%3D%20x%20+%20y%29).

-The Poisson equation is solved within the default `FEMPAR` settings and the following FE setup, which can be found within the code description.
+The Poisson equation is solved within the default `FEMPAR` settings and the following FE setup, which can be found within the source code description.

 + **Domain  ![Omega](https://latex.codecogs.com/svg.latex?%5Cinline%20%28%5COmega%29)**: a hexahedron structured mesh of `10x10` in 2D.
 + **Reference FE**: Lagrangian FE of 1st order